multi-template-matching/Multi-Template-Matching/doc/Template-Matching,-How-does-it-work.md

 The algorithm uses the template image as a sliding window translated over the image, and at each position of the template computes a similarity score between the template and the image patch.
 This results in a __correlation map__, for which the pixel value at position (x,y) is proportional to the similarity between the template and image patch, at this (x,y) position in the image.

 Different formulas can be used to compute the similarity score.
-See [[Parameters|Parameters]] section.
+See section [Parameters](https://multi-template-matching.github.io/Multi-Template-Matching/doc/parameters).
-__With a correlation score__, a high probability to find the object corresponds to a high score value, while __with a difference score__, a high probability correspond to a low score (low difference between the pixel values).
+__With a correlation score__, a high probability to find the object corresponds to a high score value.
+__With a difference score__, a high probability correspond to a low score (low difference between the pixel values).

 The correlation map is computed for each image with every template provided.